ember-engines/ember-engines/README.md

   },
 ```

-Also, make sure to add `ember-engines` as a dev dependency.
-This allows local
+Also, make sure to add `ember-engines` as a dev dependency in the engines's `package.json`.
-development, and usage of Ember CLI commands like `ember install`.
+This allows local development, and usage of Ember CLI commands like `ember install`.
+This is necessary for both types of engines, standalone and in-repo.

 ```json
   "devDependencies": {